BrianLusina/PythonSnips/datastructures/lfucache/README.md

 - `Put`: We check if the key exists in the cache.
   - If it doesn't, we must add this (key, value) pair to our cache.
     - Before adding it, we check if the cache has already reached capacity.
 If it has, we remove the LFU key.
-To do that, we remove the head node of the linked list accociated with the frequency equal to `minimum_frequency`.
+To do that, we remove the head node of the linked list associated with the frequency equal to `minimum_frequency`.
+    - Then we add the new key.
-    - If it does, we simply update key with the value.
+  - If the key already exists, we simply update its value.
-    - At the end of both steps, we adjust the frequency order of the key using `PromoteKey()`.
+  - At the end of both cases, we adjust the frequency order of the key using `PromoteKey()`.

 ![Solution 1](./images/solutions/lfu_cache_solution_1.png)
 ![Solution 2](./images/solutions/lfu_cache_solution_2.png)